AGI-LTI/rag-competition/pages/full-submission.md

 The combined results from both evaluations will determine the final leaderboard and prize winners.

+**⚠️ Important Note:** The live RAG-Arena can be accessed by multiple users simultaneously.
+Please ensure your submission is designed to handle at least **10-15 concurrent requests** efficiently and reliably.

 #### DockerImage Creation and ECR repository push Sample Commands

 ```